korhore/Wall-E/README.md

 tries to destroy all humans, because humans try to destroy it.
 This the was case i the first beginning of Robot-scifi from 1968: A Space Odyssey.

-OK, Robot from this project can't destroy anyone, but can be fun ans if you take it seriously, it can be scientifically valuable.
+OK, Robot from this project can't destroy anyone, but can be fun and if you take it seriously, it can be scientifically valuable.

 #### Robot

-Robot represents and models our senses and mucles.
+[Robot](Robot/python/Robot.py) represents and models our senses and mucles.
 Robot can hear, see, move, speak, ect.
 Robot can own other Robots, so one of them is main Robot.
 All Robots including one logical main Robot know their main name which is same, so main Robot can be build logically in one computer or using many computers.
 There can be many main Robots in a network and they can communicate each other if they wan't.